williamdnapier/aws-cloud-practitioner-notes/README.md

 15. Use policy conditions for extra security (for example, restrict to certain IP addresses, etc.)
 16. Monitor activity in your AWS account - watch for anything suspicious

+## Section 5: AWS Compute Services

+### AWS Compute Services Summary
+Amazon Elastic Cloud Computing (EC2) is a web service with which you can run virtual servers (instances) in the cloud.
+These EC2 instances can run the Windows, Linux or MacOS operating systems.
+An Amazon Machine Image (AMI) is used to launch an EC2 instance which consists of an EB2 snapshot, permissions and configuration.

+Amazon EC2 Metadata and User Data - user data is data that is supplied by the user at instance launch in the form of a script.
+Whereas instance metadata is data about your instance that you can use to configure or manage the running instance.
+User data and metadata are NOT encrypted.
+You can find metadata about the instance at http://169.254.169.254/latest/meta-data and do curl requests to get information about this metadata.

+Access keys can be used on EC2 instances to gain permissions to other AWS Services.
+Remember, these are credentials which are associated with your account and can be used to authenticate with.
+They are actually stored in plain text on the hard drive of the EC2 instance ... so, they are NOT secure and should NOT be used if possible.
+It is better to delegate a role to the EC2 instance for work it needs to do rather than access keys because of this security concern.

+AWS Batch is a service which enables developers to easily run thousands of batch computing jobs on AWS.
+It can use a large amount of processing power and AWS Batch will coordinate all the services necessary to run these scripts.
+AWS Batch dynamically provisions the optimal quantity and type of compute resources.

+Amazon Lightsail is a service for less technical users.
+It does not require deep technical knowledge of AWS to provision compute services.
+Amazon Lightsail provides compute, storage and networking capacity to deploy and manage websites, web applications and databases in the cloud.
+Best suited to smaller projects which only require maybe a dozen or less instances.
+It is lower cost than EC2 but you do not get the same features as EC2 in terms of scalability and level of control.
+Provides a simple UI and is ideal for blogs, simple websites and web applications (e-commerce web sites).
+You can deploy load balancers and attach block storage to Amazon Lightsail instances.

+Amazon Elastic Container Service (ECS) is used to run containers in the cloud.
+In ECS, containers are called tasks.
+ECS Tasks are defined by Task Definitions.
+There are (2) ECS Launch Types:
+1. EC2 Launch Type - in this type you manage the EC2 instances which are the hosts for ECS tasks running inside of the ECS cluster
+2. Fargate Launch Type - in this type, AWS manages the underlying compute, cluster and scaling

+Amazon ECS Registry (ECR) is a private container registry where you can keep your images for your Docker containers.

 ### Payment Models